Paul Black (author)

-Paul Black (born 1957 in Hinsdale, Illinois) is an American graphic artist, designer and writer of general and science fiction.
+Paul Black (born July 22, 1957 in Hinsdale, Illinois) is an American graphic artist, designer and writer of general and science fiction.
 He is best known for his near-future science fiction trilogy, The Tels.

 Early life

 Black grew up in the western suburbs of Chicago, Illinois.
 His passion for art and writing began early.
 By age twelve, he had advanced into adult level drawing classes.
 By high school, he had completed a book of poetry and his first novella.
-He attended University of Oklahoma where he earned a degree in graphic design and was a 2-time national champion gymnast.
+He attended the University of Oklahoma, where he earned a degree in graphic design and was a 2-time national champion gymnast.

 Career

 His first book, The Tels, won Writers Digest's Book of the Year for Genre Fiction, along with the Independent Publishers Book Award for Science Fiction, as well as being a finalist in the Eric Hoffer Book Awards for Science Fiction and ForeWord Magazine's Book of the Year for Science Fiction.
 His second book, Soulware, was also a finalist for the Independent Publishers Book Award for Science Fiction and won second place in ForeWord Magazine's Book of the Year for Science Fiction.
 His third book, Nexus Point, is the Gold Medal winner for ForeWord Magazine's Book of the Year for Science Fiction.
 His fourth book, The Presence, won the 2011 Independent Publishers Book Award for Science Fiction.
 His fifth book, The Samsara Effect, won the 2013 Independent Publishers Book Award for General Fiction, along with the New York and London Book Festivals and Foreword Magazine's Book of the Year Award for Science Fiction.
 His sixth book, Cool Brain, won the 2016 International Book Award, along with the New York, San Francisco and London Book Festivals.